Kwasio language: Non-Pygmy varieties

 According to ALCAM (2012), the non-Pygmy Kwasio people speak two language varieties, Mvumbo and Mabi, which have moderate mutual intelligibility.
 They are spoken in Océan Department, Southern Region.
-The Bisio group of Kwasio people live in Equatorial Guinea, as well as in Gabon where they is known under the ethnonym Shiwo.
+The Bisio group of Kwasio people live in Equatorial Guinea, as well as in Gabon where they are known under the ethnonym Shiwo.

 Kwasio is geographically the most western of the languages of the A80-A90 Bantu linguistic continuum.
 It is closely related to Mbwa (Békol) and Bajwe'e, and more distantly to Méka and Béti.

 Mabi, the more western dialect, is spoken on the Atlantic coast around Kribi, among Batanga-speaking populations.

 Mvumbo is spoken immediately to the east, along the road from Kribi to Lolodorf, in the communes of these two towns, where speakers are mixed mainly with Fang and Ewondo (Beti Fang)-speaking populations.

 Pygmy varieties

 According to ALCAM (2012), Gyáli and Kola are very close to each other and coexist in the same camps and settlements.
 On the other hand, they are not in contact with the Baka, the eastern Pygmies.

 There are also close linguistic relationships between Bagyáli and the Meka group, although the non-Pygmy Mabi and Mvumbo peoples do not typically like to admit that their language, Kwasio, is closely related to the Pygmy language varieties.

 The Bagyáli traditionally inhabit the forests of Océan Department (Southern Region), around Kribi, Bipindi and Lolodorf (in the communes of Kribi, Akom II, Bipindi, and Lolodorf), and are estimated at 4,250 people.

 The Bagyáli are also found in Equatorial Guinea.